 A restored print of this early feature-length film was recently shown at the Museum of the Moving Image in Queens, New York, as part of a festival devoted to the work of Mary Pickford.
-While BEHIND THE SCENES is not one of her most impressive movies it is nonetheless an off-beat and entertaining drama, well-made for its time and surprisingly sophisticated in some respects, both in terms of cinematic technique and subject matter.
+While Behind the Scenes is not one of her most impressive movies, it is nonetheless an off-beat and entertaining drama, well-made for its time and surprisingly sophisticated in some respects, both in terms of cinematic technique and subject matter.
 Mary appears in a role unusual for her, that of a musical comedy performer.
 When you stop and think about it, it's rather odd that the most popular actress of her era was so rarely cast as an actress.
 It certainly can be said that Miss Pickford, who was earning a living on the stage by the age of eight, looks right at home in the backstage sequences here, which also happen to be the liveliest scenes in the film.

 The plot follows the fortunes of a young man named Steve Hunter (played by James Kirkwood, who also directed), raised on a farm by his surly uncle.
-When Steve decides to gather up his funds and try his luck in the big city the old man makes his disapproval clear.
-Steve and his friend Teddy (Lowell Sherman) go to a theater for a musical show and Steve is entranced by a petite girl in the chorus, Dolly Lane (Mary Pickford).
+When Steve decides to gather up his funds and try his luck in the big city, come what may, the old man makes his disapproval clear.
+Steve and his friend Teddy (Lowell Sherman) go to a theater for a musical show, and Steve is entranced by a petite girl in the chorus, Dolly Lane (Mary Pickford).
 Their whirlwind courtship and marriage is opposed by Steve's uncle, thus when Steve's financial situation becomes dire he receives no help from home.
 Dolly must be the breadwinner and support the couple with her earnings as an actress, but when the uncle is taken ill he and his nephew reconcile.
-Upon his uncle's death Steve inherits the farm and tells his wife that she doesn't have to work anymore-- they can now return to his farm where she can lead the blissful existence of a farmer's wife.
+Upon his uncle's death Steve inherits the farm and tells his wife that she doesn't have to work anymore -- they can now return to his farm where she can lead the blissful existence of a farmer's wife.

 Unfortunately, at this juncture the story becomes more conventional.
 Steve returns to the city, although it was unclear to me whether his intention was to bring about a reconciliation or simply to finalize the divorce.
-He and his cheery friend Teddy return to the theater to see Dolly perform, but leave afterward without attempting to meet with her.
+He and his cheerful friend Teddy return to the theater to see Dolly perform, but leave afterward without attempting to meet with her.
 Backstage, rotund producer Joe Canby corners Dolly in her dressing room and, as we would say, "hits on her."
-When she resists he indicates that he cast her in his show as a favor and now intends to collect his reward.
+When she resists he indicates that he cast her in his show as a favor, and now intends to collect his reward.
 At this point, while Dolly fights off her lecherous admirer, Steve and Teddy reconsider and decide to go backstage and visit her.
 Further complications and misunderstandings ensue, but in the end Dolly knuckles under to her husband's wishes and returns to farm life.

 8 of 8 people found this review helpful.